bigangryguy/cloxplus/README.md

  in the future.

 ## Getting Started
 Download the code.
-It uses C++20 and CMake.
+It uses the C++20 standard.
 For a better understanding of the basic Lox language, read the [Crafting Interpreters](https://craftinginterpreters.com/) site.
 In particular, read [Appendix I: Lox Grammar](https://craftinginterpreters.com/appendix-i.html).

+## Dependencies
+The project uses CMake and the {fmt} library.
+The {fmt} library must be compiled and installed per its instructions.

 ## Contributing
 As with most of my projects, just fork it.